alifiroozi80/CKA/CKA/README.md

 ### `Init` Container

-* e.g:
+* e.g.:
-    * Set Environment Variables...
+    * Set Environment Variables
-    * System Checks...
+    * System Checks
-    * Wait for service to be available...
+    * Wait for service to be available
-* Run once in the beginning and exists
+* Run once in the beginning and exits
-* Main container starts afterwards
+* the Main container starts afterward
 * Init containers are used to `initialize` something inside your Pod
   ```yaml
   apiVersion: v1